 Managing Across the Lifecycle (MALC) course completes the ITIL Capability and Lifecycle qualification programs, and is a required course for the ITIL Expert designation.
 This course brings together the full meaning of a Lifecycle approach to Service Management.
 The focus is on the strategy, planning, and measuring ITIL practices.
 Understanding and interacting with the lifecycle phase/process/function interactions and interdependencies are crucial to the successful completion of MALC.
 It is also expected the candidate can apply the high-level concepts of project management and application design, though these concepts are not directly taught during this course.

 This course is required for the ITIL Expert certification; successful completion of the course and exam will award the ITIL Expert certificate and pin.
 The next step within the ITIL schema is the ITIL Master.

-ITIL® is a registered trade mark of AXELOS Limited.
-Used under permission of AXELOS Limited.
-All rights reserved
+ITIL® is a registered trade mark of AXELOS Limited, used under permission of AXELOS Limited.
+All rights reserved.
+The Swirl logo™ is a trade mark of AXELOS Limited, used under permission of AXELOS Limited.
+All rights reserved.

 All learning units are at Bloom's level 5.
 Examination questions will be at Bloom's level 4 and Bloom's level 5.